-Fast facts on daily calorie intake
+Fast facts on calorie intake and use

-- Recommended calorie intake depends on factors such as age, size, height, sex, lifestyle and overall general health.
+- Recommended calorie intake depends on factors such as age, size, height, sex, lifestyle, and overall general health.

 - Eating a big breakfast could help with weight reduction and maintenance.